capegreg/Glacier/Glacier/readme.txt

 glacier.js

-US East (N. Virginia) us-east-1	-- Production
+xxxxxxxxxxxx	-- Production
-US East (Ohio) us-east-2		-- Test
+xxxxxxxxxxxx	-- Test

 Change connectString in dbconfig.js to iaswprod
 Make sure to update the AWS credentials in pkg_utils.fnc_get_aws_settings to the correct AWS access keys